Sofia Carson

-Early life
+Early life and education

-Carson was born Sofia Daccarett Char in Fort Lauderdale, Florida, to José F. Daccarett and Laura Char Carson, who both moved to Florida from Colombia.
-Sofia chose the artistic name "Carson" after her American maternal grandmother, Lauraine Carson.
+Carson was born Sofia Lauren Daccarett Char on April 10, 1993 in Fort Lauderdale, Florida, to José F. Daccarett and Laura Char Carson, who both moved to Florida from Barranquilla, Colombia.
+Sofia chose the stage name "Carson" after her American maternal grandmother, Lauraine Carson.

-She attended St. Hugh School and graduated from Carrollton School of the Sacred Heart in Miami.
+She attended St. Hugh Catholic School and graduated from Carrollton School of the Sacred Heart in Miami.
 She attended In Motion Dance Studio, where she was part of the IMPAC Youth Ensemble program, competing across the United States.
 She subsequently attended UCLA, majoring in communications with a minor in French.

 Career

 Music

 Carson said she is mainly influenced by pop music and admires artists who "tell stories through their music", cited 20th-century acts like The Beatles and modern acts like Ed Sheeran and Taylor Swift as influences.
 In 2013, Carson participated in a BMI Latina musical artist showcase.
 She performed as part of the cast on the 2015 Descendants soundtrack, which reached number one on the Billboard 200, including her single version of "Rotten to the Core".
 She was also featured on the Descendants 2 and Descendants 3 soundtracks, which reached numbers 6 and 7, respectively, on the Billboard 200.

 In an August 2015 interview Carson stated she was working on her first album.
 In March 2016, Hollywood Records and Republic Records officially announced that Carson had signed a joint worldwide record deal with both companies.
 Her debut single was "Love Is the Name", an interpolation of Opus' "Live Is Life", and was released on April 8, 2016.
 "Love is the Name" had an alternate version featuring J. Balvin, and a music video with Carson and Balvin was released for that version.
-Carson released a promotional single on August 26, 2016, entitled "I'm Gonna Love You".
+Carson released her second single on August 26, 2016, entitled "I'm Gonna Love You".
 Carson has performed in NBC's 2015 Thanksgiving Parade, ABC's Disney Parks Christmas Celebration, Univision's Feliz 2016 (New Year's Eve Special), and the 2016 Radio Disney Music Awards, and she was a presenter on ABC's Disneyland 60th Anniversary Special.
-She performed "The Star-Spangled Banner" at the 2017 A Capitol Fourth, an annual concert at the United States Capitol in celebration of Independence Day.
+She performed "The Star-Spangled Banner" accompanied by the National Symphony Orchestra at the 2017 A Capitol Fourth, an annual concert at the United States Capitol in celebration of Independence Day.